 I expect that my students will be involved in class.
 This includes being present, asking questions and participating in discussions.
-You should come to class prepared (this means you should bring your book, paper and pencil, a calculator, and anything else you might need).
+Please come to class prepared (having done the reading or bringing your components kit for lab, etc.).

-No grade will be assigned for attendance in lecture/recitation but to do well in this course it is expected that you will attend ALL lectures, recitations, and labs.
+No grade will be assigned for attendance in lecture/recitation but to do well in this course it is expected that you will attend all lectures, recitations, and labs.
 If a situation arises that makes it necessary to miss a class, it is the student's responsibility to obtain notes from a peer.

 I expect you to be respectful of everyone in the class, in word as well as behavior.
-Along these lines, I ask that you turn off your cell phone and computers during class and put it away so as to avoid causing a distraction.
+Along these lines, I ask that you turn off your cell phone during class and put it away so as to avoid causing a distraction.
 If you need to leave class for any reason, please do so quietly.